jembi/openhim-mediator-mapping/docs/docs/state-management.md

 </TabItem>
 <TabItem value="request">

-The sample `state` schema definition shows us how we define the schema for extracting certain data points but without context of the incoming document it makes it a bit harder to understand.
+The sample `state` schema definition shows us how we extract certain data points but without context of the incoming document it makes it a bit harder to understand.

-Lets make use of a sample document that will be sent to this endpoint to indicate the data points we will be extracting.
+Lets make use of a sample `payload.json` document that will be sent to this endpoint to indicate the data points we will be extracting.

 ```json
 {